One-Nexus/Synergy/README.md

 /* Your Modules */
 ```

-By default, output to JSON is enabled on a per-module basis by passing `name` and `output-JSON` options to your module's config:
+By default, output to JSON is enabled on a per-module basis by passing `name` and `output-json` options to your module's config:

 ```scss
 @mixin header($custom: ()) {